yao-creative/yiyaotan-site/content/blog/ee/invariants.md

 27. **Focus on the good, learn from the good, share the good, and innovation** --> the true positive space is exponentially smaller than the negative space.
 (Combinatorial feature explosion negative combinations, Contrastive learning literature)

-28. **Understand the boundaries of your understanding** --> approximating what you know and you don't know helps you make decisions on what to learn, what to figure out, and what decisions you can make now with clarity.
+28. **Understand the boundaries of your understanding** --> approximating what you know and don't know helps you make decisions on what to learn, what to figure out, and what decisions you can make now with clarity.

 29. **Stay in the details, understand your business or the paradigm shift, often by doing** --> making decisions when you understand is way better than making decisions out of epistemic bias.